ivoyager/ivoyager/data/solar_system/TABLES_README.txt

 *	The first non-comment row must have headers.
 *	The last column is ignored if header is "Comment".
 *	The first column header must be "name".
-*	Row name must be globally unique among all data tables.
+*	Row name must be globally unique among all data tables listed and imported from Global.table_import.
+Tables listed in Global.wiki_titles_import can have duplicate row names (duplicates will overwrite existing values).
 *	After header row there must be a "Type" row.
 See details below.
 *	Two more rows are optional: "Default" and "Units".
 See details below.